 - Store up to five versions of your resume

 - Apply to posted job openings

-Take some time to review the site's Resource Center for information that will be helpful in your quest for federal employment.
+Take some time to review the site's Help Center for information that will be helpful in your quest for federal employment.
 For example:

 - Get a glossary of terminology relevant to federal jobs.